Published 15th Jun. 2023

-Italy is one of those countries that has such a never-ending stream of bucket-list destinations that organising a holiday can feel a little overwhelming.
+Italy is one of those countries with such a never-ending stream of bucket-list destinations that organising an Italian holiday can feel a little overwhelming.
 Lakeside lounging in Como?
 Wining in Tuscany?
 Beach-hopping on the Amalfi Coast?
 All are very appealing options, so the decision can be tough.
 But when it comes to a city-break, for most travellers it normally comes down to the two Goliaths of cultural hubs: Rome vs Venice.
 Crowning a champion out of the two is certainly not one for the faint-hearted (and something we could never do), but they do have their differences, which can help you make your decision.
 The capital, Rome, is big and cosmopolitan, with a blend of neighbourhoods that speak to both its ancient beginnings and contemporary present.
 Venice, in turn, is small and scenic, with local traditions infused into every aspect of its being.
 Keep reading to find out how each city can cater to you.

 Floating terracotta townhouses in place of skyscrapers; winding teal waterways in place of noisy roads: Venice really is a city like no other.
 Couple this with its marble frescoed palaces and piercing bell towers and domes and it becomes easy to see why the ‘Floating City’ is consistently ranked among the most beautiful destinations in Europe.
 One of our top local guides can open the doors of this grand city, taking you, by gondola or on foot, to scenic corners that the average tourist won’t come across.
 We can arrange for you to immortalise your trip in style by exploring this photogenic city with a professional photographer who knows Venice by heart.
 Snap shots of the reflection of pristine properties in the glassy canals, the gentle bustle of life at St. Mark’s Square and the flurry of gondolas in the port.